 Most of these discussions have focused on the moral status of the foetus.
 I’m primarily interested in knowledge of moral value.
 But the discussion below should apply to both arguments about moral value and arguments about moral status.

 I do not want to deny that such arguments play an important role in assessing the moral status and value of the foetus.
 Nonetheless, there are serious concerns about using such arguments without acquaintance with a human foetus.
 The underlying problem is that human foetuses are utterly different from most entities we are familiar with.
-They are genetically human In the right circumstances, they become independent human beings.
+They are genetically human.
+In the right circumstances, they become independent human beings.
 But they are not yet independent human beings.
 They grow within another human who existed independently before their arrival.
 They can only be interacted with through that pre-existing human.
 Nothing else on Earth is quite like a foetus.
 This means, I suggest, that we should be extremely hesitant about applying principles based on our understanding of the moral status or moral value of other entities to foetuses.

 This means, first, that even if our principles are correct for more familiar entities, they may not apply in the same way to foetuses.
 Suppose having feature F normally gives an entity moral value, V. There may be some other feature, F’ that only ever combines with F in the case of a foetus.
 It might be that F’ undermines or defeats F, so that having feature F gives an entity moral value, V, except when the entity also has feature, F’.
 Because foetuses are so different from other entities, without acquaintance with a foetus it is easy to miss possible undermining features.
 Thus it is difficult, if not impossible, to acquire knowledge of the moral value of a foetus by applying principles.